 How do I obtain a copy of the MHSIS?

-Finally, here’s a step-by-step video example (coming soon) of how I created a Qualtrics online survey containing the MHSIS as well as the Mental Help Seeking Attitudes Scale, which measures another essential help seeking factor.
+Finally, below is a step-by-step video example of how I created a Qualtrics online survey containing the MHSIS as well as the Mental Help Seeking Attitudes Scale, which measures another important help seeking factor from the Theory of Planned Behavior.

 Should I use the MHSIS, GHSQ, or ISCI to measure help seeking intention?